encourageat/blog/_posts/2024-01-15-Start-Keycloak-using-Docker.md

 ```
 docker pull quay.io/keycloak/keycloak:23.0.3
 ```
-To pull a different version specify replace the version 23.0.3 with the desired value in the above command.
+To pull a different version sreplace the version 23.0.3 in the command above with the desired value in the above command.
 Omiiting version will always pull the latest image.

 Example:
 ```